soumya997/soumya997.github.io/_posts/2026-03-13-diffusion-policy-visuomotor-policy-learning-via-action-diffusion-paper-explained.md

 \end{align}
 $$

-It is c**onceptually similar** to Langevin dynamics, as it has a deterministic "drift toward data" term plus a noise term.
+It is c**onceptually similar** to **Langevin dynamics**, as it has a deterministic "drift toward data" term plus a noise term.
 Note that the above equation expresses $\mu_\theta$ in a closed form using $\epsilon_\theta$.
 This means you need the predicted noise value first to calculate the mean, which is then added to $x_t$ to retrieve $x_{t-1}$ using equation 4.

 For further understanding of the derivation [follow this](https://lilianweng.github.io/posts/2021-07-11-diffusion-models/#:~:text=Recall%20that%20we,%3A).

-Stochastic gradient Langevin dynamics is used in the reverse process for sampling/generation.
+**Stochastic gradient Langevin dynamics (SGLD)** is used in the reverse process for sampling/generation.
 Think about SGLD as a technique that enhances stochastic gradient descent by injecting noise, enabling efficient sampling from complex distributions during the reverse process while aiding convergence to the target posterior.

 $$
 x_t = x_{t-1} + \frac{\delta}{2} \nabla_x \log p(x_{t-1}) + \sqrt{\delta} \epsilon_t, \quad \text{where} \ \epsilon_t \sim \mathcal{N}(0,I)